 1. Project coordination

-- How to learn?
+- How to learn the project coordination skills?

 Roles that benefit from these program manager qualities: